What is Amplifying Voices of Change?

 Currently, our efforts are focused on the US election, with its global implications.
 We are translating election materials for the most difficult states to vote in.
 Here is why we are doing this.
 We would very much appreciate your help!

 1. Help translate and review videos

-These states are among the most difficult to vote in.
+The first six states (below) are considered the most difficult to vote in during a pandemic.
 We need help with translation and/or review – click a state to get started (hint: first log into Amara, then click the ‘Add/Edit Subtitles’ button):

 Please note that the following non-English languages are prevalently spoken in these states, and are thus especially critical: Spanish, Chinese, Vietnamese, Arabic, Serbo-Croatian, Tagalog, and Russian.

 Check out these simple subtitling guidelines to create quality subtitles through collaboration, readability, and an audience-first focus.

 2. Share translated videos within your language community.